 - Specs on the case, especially the dimensions.

-You should also include information on how the PC operates, which means you need to try it out before selling it.
+You should also include information on how the PC operates, meaning you must try it before selling it.

 Finally, if there are any software issues or hardware defects, you should mention them upfront.
-Again, this helps cut down on the likelihood of buyers asking for their money back.
+Again, this helps reduce the likelihood of buyers asking for their money back.

 Set competitive prices